michaelmusty/.dotfiles/ISSUES.markdown

     manageable
 *   On non-OBSD pdksh and mksh, !! comes out as literal !! after subshell expansion; a version switch might be necessary
+*   Running the block of git(1) commands in the prompt leaves five "stale" jobspecs around that flee after a jobs builtin run; only saw this manifest after 90dcadf; either I understand job specs really poorly or this may be a bug in bash